 II.
-Political Activities.
+Political Activities

-- A. Permissible Activities.
-An employee may engage in political activity to the extent not expressly prohibited by law or applicable policy. - 1.
-Permissible activities include, but are not limited to: - a.
-Registering, voting, and otherwise participating in elections; - b.
-Becoming a candidate for and holding public office in accordance with University policy; - c.
+A. Permissible Activities.
+An employee may engage in political activity to the extent not expressly prohibited by law or applicable policy.

+- 1. Permissible activities include, but are not limited to: - a.
+Registering, voting, and otherwise participating in elections;

+b.
+Becoming a candidate for and holding public office in accordance with University policy;

+- c.
 Expressing opinions privately and publicly on political subjects; - d.
 Participating in political organizations; - e.
 Participating in political campaigns; - f.
-Engaging in political management; and - g.
-Soliciting, accepting, receiving, and making financial contributions for political purposes to political parties, partisan political groups, and campaign committees of candidates for public office. - 2.
-Nothing in this policy prohibits, or otherwise limits, teaching, inquiry, classroom discussion or discourse concerning political issues, including campaigns, candidates, political groups or issues in campaigns for public office, that are within the subject matter of any academic program, course, curriculum, or study.
+Engaging in political management; and g.
+Soliciting, accepting, receiving, and making financial contributions for political purposes to political parties, partisan political groups, and campaign committees of candidates for public office.

+2. Subject to the prohibition against compelled speech described below, nothing in this policy prohibits, or otherwise limits, teaching, inquiry, classroom discussion or discourse concerning political issues, including campaigns, candidates, political groups or issues in campaigns for public office, that are within the subject matter of any academic program, course, curriculum, or study.